gradient-ai/Deployments/README.md

 - Canary deployments
 - Trigger deployment via our GitHub-repo-linked projects

-For more details about what is current supported in Deployments, see the [documentation](https://docs.paperspace.com/gradient/explore-train-deploy/deployments).
+For more details about what is currently supported in Deployments, see the [documentation](https://docs.paperspace.com/gradient/explore-train-deploy/deployments).